jenmunoz/BIOL409.github.io/_posts/2016-03-30-info-session.md

 ---

 **Remember!!!**
-our first information session is on Wednesday April 1st, at 4:00 pm in the Biodiversity Building Room 224 (second floor).
+our first information session is on Wednesday March 25th, at 4:00 pm in the Biodiversity Building Room 224 (second floor).
-We can tell you more about what this course if one-in-a-life-time experience.
+We can tell you more about why this course if one-in-a-life-time experience.

 Don't know where is it?, don't worry... here is a map